learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 ## Troubleshooting Ruby Installs

-If you encounter issues installing a version of Ruby via RVM, try following in Ubuntu:
+If you encounter issues installing a version of Ruby via RVM, try the following in Ubuntu:

 - Run `rvm group add rvm “$USER”`
 - Close Ubuntu and reopen